Introduction to SSL Certificate

 - Encrypting the data which is being transmitted.

 SSL stands for Secure Socket Layer.
-It is a security technology for establishing an encrypted link between a server and a client.
+It is a security technology for establishing an encrypted server and client link.
 A client could be a web browser or a mail client, and a server could be a web server or a mail server.
-As a user SSL is used by millions of businesses and individual users around the world to decrease the risk of sensitive information from being stolen.
+Millions of businesses and individual users worldwide use SSL to decrease the risk of stolen sensitive information.
 SSL allows a “Private Conversation” between two intended parties.

 Importance of SSL Certificate

 - The very first factor is security.
 What kind of security has been provided by online businesses such that your data won’t be stolen?
 Another is popularity.
-When any business does become popular?
-From his customer/users right?
+When does any business become popular?
+From his customer/users, right?
 And how it gets popular?
 Again by the services provided by it.
-Take an example of shopping from amazon.com and shopping from any unknown website you have never heard of.
+Take an example of shopping from amazon.com and any unknown website you have never heard of.
 What will you choose?
 Today every firm spends a hell lot of money on security.
 Nobody wants their sensitive information to be stolen.

 - SSL certificate is a step towards security.
-When SSL is installed on the server, it activates the padlock, and the https protocol allows secure connections from the webserver to the browser.
-When you install the certificate, the application protocol, known as HTTP, will change to HTTPs where ‘S’ stands for ‘Security’.
-So when you visit the website, you see a padlock or a green https in the address bar.
+When SSL is installed on the server, it activates the padlock, and the HTTP protocol allows secure connections from the webserver to the browser.
+When you install the certificate, the application protocol, known as HTTP, will change to HTTP where ‘S’ stands for ‘Security’.
+So when you visit the website, you see a padlock or green HTTPS in the address bar.

-- Usually, it is advisable for site owners to spend less on purchasing an SSL certificate.
+- Usually, site owners should spend less on purchasing an SSL certificate.
 Moreover, there are different SSL providers available in the market to offer SSL certificates at low prices.
 Such cheap SSL certificates offer the same level of security and protection similar to other SSL certificates.

-- So the next time you see a padlock or https, you can say that your connection is secured.
+- So the next time you see a padlock or HTTPS, you can say your connection is secured.

 Below are the key reasons why SSL is essential:

-The first and most important is “protection of data”.
+The first and most important is the “protection of data”.
 The core functionality of SSL is to protect communication.
-With SSL every bit of data will be encrypted.
-In simple words, the data is locked and only the intended recipient can unlock it.
+With SSL, every bit of data will be encrypted.
+Simply put, the data is locked, and only the intended recipient can unlock it.
 SSL helps in protecting your sensitive data like passwords, credit/debit card details, etc.

 - Identity verification is a crucial aspect when web security is a concern.
-There have been thousands of cases out there where people had actually lost a lot of money on fake websites.
+There have been thousands of cases where people have lost a lot of money on fake websites.

-- If you are someone who is hosting a website you must go through a validation process set by a third party called Certificate Authority (CA).
+- If you are hosting a website, you must go through a validation process set by a third party called Certificate Authority (CA).
 CA will verify your certificate and your organization.
-Once proven your website will get trust.
-Now when a user comes to your website he/she will know whom they talking to.
+Once proven, your website will get trust.
+Users will know who they are talking to when visiting your website.

-- There is a term called Phishing where some imposter creates a fake website pretending to be someone he/she is not.
-Here SSL helps the user is driving to the real website which helps you in enhancing your reputation and also saves the user from frauds.
+- An imposter creates a fake website, pretending to be someone they are not, for phishing.
+Here SSL helps the user drive to the real website, which helps you enhance your reputation and also saves the user from fraud.

 3. Boost SEO Ranking

-As we all prefer Google as our first choice of search engine we definitely want our website to come on the first page of the search.
-To give power to the https-enabled website Google had made changes to its search algorithm.
-Studies have shown a strong relation between HTTPS and higher search engine rankings.
+As we all prefer Google as our first choice of a search engine, we want our website to come on the first page of the search.
+To give power to the https-enabled website, Google changed its search algorithm.
+Studies have shown a strong relationship between HTTPS and higher search engine rankings.
 So do you want your website to be on the first page of a search engine?

 4. It Helps in Satisfying PCI/DDS Requirements

 - Payment Card Industry (PCI) Data Security Standards (DSS) is an information security standard.
-This organization is formed in 2006 for the purpose of managing the security of credit cards.
+An organization formed in 2006 to manage the security of credit cards.
 PCI/DSS applies to companies of any size that accepts card payment.

-- If your company accepts payment through cards you need to host your data securely with PCI compliant hosting provider.
-Installing SSL is one of the 12 primary requirements which has been set by the PCI.
+- If your company accepts payment through cards, you must host your data securely with a PCI-compliant hosting provider.
+The PCI sets 12 primary requirements, one of which is installing SSL.

-5. It Helps in Improving Customer Trust & Revenue
+5. It Helps Improving Customer Trust & Revenue

 Apart from encryption and authentication, SSL certificates play a vital role in gaining customer trust.
-Users can also see your organization details if you have installed the Organization Validation (OV) certificate or Extended Validation (EV) certificate.
-Once your user knows that you are a legit organization they are likely to do business with you.
+Users can also see your organization details if you have installed the Organization Validation (OV) or Extended Validation (EV) certificate.
+Once your users know you are a legit organization, they will likely do business with you.
 So an increase in the customer number, an increase in the revenue.

 Benefits of SSL Certificate

 We have seen all the importance of having an SSL certificate in the above points.
-We could say that having your website on SSL helps in gaining trust, gaining popularity, maintaining reputation, protecting data of course, and in the end the revenue.
-Also, the cherry on the cake is the PCI/DSS which helps in regulatory compliance.
-This compliance mandates a website organization to provide a private connection on a page where the customer requires to enter personal information.
+We could say that having your website on SSL helps gain trust, gain popularity, maintain reputation, protect data, and ultimately, the revenue.
+Also, the cherry on the cake is the PCI/DSS, which helps in regulatory compliance.
+This compliance mandates a website organization to provide a private connection on a page where the customer must enter personal information.
 SSL also protects against Phishing attacks because it is almost impossible to clone an SSL certificate.

 Conclusion